nationalarchives/ds-caselaw-data-enrichment-service/docs/README.md

 As we use AWS Aurora, there is no multi-AZ functionality.
 Instead, “Aurora automatically replicates storage six ways across three availability zones”.
 Each night there is an automated snapshot by Amazon of RDS.
 We also run a manual snapshot of the cluster at midday (UTC) each day.
 This is cron based from Amazon Eventbridge that triggers a lambda.
 DB backups are exported to an S3 bucket `{environment}-tna-s3-tna-sg-db-backups`

+## Infrastructure
+Here are some brief notes on extending the infrastructure.
+* The file `main.tf` at the root of the repo will invoke each of the modules, more of the same services can be created by adding to those modules.
+If more modules are created then `main.tf` will need to be extended to invoke them.
+* Adding an S3 bucket is done by invoking the `secure_bucket` module, located at `modules/secure_bucket/`, you can see how the existing buckets are created by viewing `modules/lambda_s3/bucket.tf`, new buckets should be created by adding to this file.
+If a bucket policy is added, then an extra statement will automatically be added that denies insecure transport.
+* Docker images are stored in ECR.
+Each repo needs to exist before a docker image can be pushed to ECR.
+These are created in `modules/lambda_s3/lambda.tf`.